 Personally, and this is just my opinion, I feel it’s best not to get caught up in the SPF racket.
 Most products get their SPF number through the inclusion and combination of industrial SPF-rated chemicals.
 It’s a fairytale that companies are responsibly testing these chemicals on humans, because vast differences in skin and body type make conclusive results impractical if not impossible, and there are also complex ethical and liability issues.
 If testing is done, it’s done in-vitro, in the laboratory; synthetic conditions, synthetic tissue, synthetic light.
 Consumer Reports says that many of the sunscreens they test don’t have even half of the SPF value claimed on the label.
 Besides, putting a reductionistic contrivance like a ‘number’ between you, your experience, and your common-sense is just another brick in the wall of becoming separated and desensitized from nature and clueless about our own body.

-I can think of situations involving extensive sun exposure in which one would want to use a strong commercial sunscreen, but if some sensible, moderate sun time is what you want — at the river, at the beach, your daily walk, while gardening, the cookout at the park — then SunSense is for you.
+I can think of situations involving brief but intense sun exposure in which one would want to use a strong commercial sunscreen, but if some sensible, moderate sun time is what you want — at the river, at the beach, your daily walk, while gardening, the cookout at the park — then SunSense is for you.
 It’s meant to be a beneficial companion in keeping our relationship to the sun balanced and healthy.

 P.S.
 In order to be clear and complete about how Grateful Body can support you to enjoy the sunshine confidently, I’d like to mention our other sun-specific formula, SUNNY TONER.
 As a facial toner, you mist it on your face and it pulls things together on the surface of your skin as all our toners do.
 Then, throughout the day, it supports your complexion’s resilience to UV exposure.